Emblem of North Korea: History

-During the occupation of northern Korea by the Soviet Union following the liberation of Korea, several emblems were came to be used by the administration.
+During the occupation of northern Korea by the Soviet Union following the liberation of Korea, several emblems came to be used by the administration.
 The first equivalent of an emblem appeared on 1 January 1946, printed below a speech of Kim Il Sung in the newspaper Chŏngro.
 It features the Korean Peninsula surrounded by a pattern of ribbons and wheat identical to that of the Soviet State Emblem.
 This was the only known appearance of the emblem, and between 1946 and 1948 a simple outline of the peninsula was displayed in its place.
 This was intended to signal that the North and the South are one country.

 As the division of Korea loomed, the issue of creating a new national emblem was raised at the third session of the People's Assembly of North Korea in November 1947.
 A draft emblem featuring a furnace with Mount Paektu and Heaven Lake in the background appeared in the provisional constitution in February 1948.
 That emblem was surrounded by two ears of rice wrapped by red ribbons bearing the official name of North Korea with a hammer and two sickles inside a shining red star at the top.
 The draft emblem appeared in the original flag of the Korean People's Army.
 Around July 1948, the emblem was revised, removing the hammer and sickles from the star and rearranging the wording of the name of the state that was yet to be established.

 By August 1948, the emblem was redesigned yet again, replacing the image of the furnace with a hydroelectric power plant under a mountain range.
 One of the earliest known appearances of the emblem was during the general election that year.
 Accounts differ about the reason behind the hydroelectric plant being featured in the emblem.
 North Korean sources claim that Kim Il Sung ordered the change upon seeing the draft emblem as he felt the furnace did not represent North Korea's economic future and prosperity.
 However, according to Fyodor Tertitskiy, the change was likely ordered by the Soviets as the hydroelectric plant was one of the main industrial structures captured by the Red Army; it's unlikely that Kim Il Sung would have chosen to honor the Sup'ung Dam, built during the Japanese occupation of Korea, on a national symbol.
 The emblem was officially adopted following the formal adoption of the constitution on 8 September 1948.

 On 9 April 1992, the constitution was amended which replaced the generic mountain range with Mount Paektu.
 However, the emblem with the generic mountain range continued to be used, appearing on coins issued the following year.
 Ultimately, the current version of the emblem was adopted when a law on the national emblem specified Mount Paektu as the mountain in the emblem on 20 October 1993.
 The change was likely done to further legitimise the Kim dynasty's power and Kim Jong Il's succession as leader.